-Before the boundary and intersection lines are used to subdivide the footprint, they are regularised.
-The goal of line regularisation is to remove duplicate lines.
-For example, the line on top of the gable roof in Figure 5a is detected three times: once as an intersection line and twice as a boundary line (once for each incident roof plane).
+Before the boundary and intersection lines are used to partition the footprint, they are regularised.
+The goal of line regularisation is to remove duplicate lines and thereby reduce the complexity of the roof-partition.
+For example, the line on top of the gable roof in Figure 1.6 is detected three times: once as an intersection line and twice as a boundary line (once for each incident roof plane).
 After line regularisation only a single line remains.
-Line regularisation is done in two steps: angle clustering and distance clustering (see Figure 5b).
-Angle clustering is performed first, and in this step lines that have approximately the same orientation in the 2D plane are put in the same angle cluster.
-In distance clustering the angle clusters are further divided into distance clusters.
-This is done by computing for each angle cluster the distances between the lines it contains.
-Groups of lines with a small distance with respect to each other are put in a separate distance cluster.
-Finally, one representative line is selected for each distance cluster.
+After projecting the detected lines to 2D, line regularisation is done in two steps: orientation clustering and distance clustering (see Figure 1.7).

+Orientation clustering is performed first, and in this step lines that have approximately the same orientation in the 2D plane are put in the same cluster.
+For example in Figure 1.7b, there are two dominant orientations that each form a cluster of lines.
+Withing each orientation cluster the angle between the lines is relatively small, whereas the angle between lines in different clusters is large.

+Next, distance clustering is performed.
+This divides each orientation cluster into one or more distance clusters.
+This is done by computing for each orientation cluster the distances between the lines it contains.
+Groups of lines with a small distance with respect to each other are put in their own distance cluster, weheras the distance between different distance clusters is large (see Figure 1.7c).

+Finally, one average line is computed for each distance cluster (Figure 1.7d).